 PhD students who are within their funding window and will be doing extended fieldwork that requires them to be away from Western can apply to replace their Teaching Assistantship with a Graduate Fellowhip (GF) in lieu.
 A major external scholarship would affect your eligibility for this (similarly, in those circumstances if you were on campus you would only be eligible for one term of GTA funding).
 Please contact the Graduate Chair as soon as possible if you think this will apply to you during the upcoming academic year.

 Value up to:$1000.00.

 Awarded annually to a full-time graduate student(s) in Archaeology and Bioarchaeology who are engaging in field or lab work as part of the requirements for their degree.
 Preference will be given to female students.
 The completed application form (available on the Department Graduate Program web site) must be submitted to the Graduate Program Assistant in the Department of Anthropology by May 15th.
 Final selection will be made by the Graduate Committee in the Department of Anthropology, with at least one participant holding current membership in the School of Graduate and Postdoctoral Studies.
 This scholarship was established through a bequest from Mrs. Christine Sharon Nelson.
 Christine was an archaeologist, a heritage planner, an artist, a world traveler and a great friend to many.
 She passed away in April 2013 after a long struggle with cancer.

 Anthropology graduate students who will or have done a podium or poster presentation at a conference (as sole or first author) can apply for a Graduate Conference Travel Fund award (up to $250).
 Students can apply annually, although priority will be given to people who haven’t been funded previously.
 Other factors that will be weighted in allocating awards include the scale and location of the conference.
-There will be two application deadlines per year, on March 15 and September 15.
+There will be two application deadlines per year, on December 31 and March 31.